If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

 While eyeglasses or vision therapy won’t solve every issue that a child with special needs encounters, they can help treat underlying vision problems that contribute to some negative symptoms and behaviors.

-Vision therapy for special needs
+Vision therapy for children with special needs

 Extensive research and clinical trials has shown that vision therapy is an effective program to improve the visual skills needed to achieve clear and comfortable vision.

 Each therapy program is fully customized to enhance and strengthen visual skills, and re-train the child’s visual system to interpret visual input with increased accuracy and ease.
-Vision therapy is more than just simple eye exercises — it improves brain-eye communication, and the effective operating of the child’s visual system.
+Vision therapy is more than just simple eye exercises— it improves brain-eye communication, and the effective operating of the child’s visual system.

 - Eye teaming